ddcovery/d_null_safety/README.md

 dot(peter).d!"name".d!"length".get(0) == 5;
 ```

-Finally, you can create the wrapper struct and access one property directly using the "d" method.
+Finally, you can create the wrapper Dot!T struct and access one property directly using the "d" method.

 ```D
 // peter?.name?.length ??
 0 == 5